RPGHacker/asar/README.md

 - if/elseif/else/endif: For conditional compilation.
 See section "Conditionals" below for details.
 - while: For repeated compilation of the same code.
 See section "Loops" below for details.
 - assert: Accepts an if-like condition; if the condition is false, it prints an error message.
-- arch: Assembles for another architecture.
-Valid values are the following:
-   65816 - default, the one you want in most circumstances. spc700 - SPC700 code.
-Follows the format the SNES Dev Manual recommends, with the exception of
-     mov (x)+,a and mov a,(x)+, which are moved to mov (x+),a and mov a,(x+). spc700-inline - Also SPC700 code.
-This one implements the standard upload system (16bit length, then location, with a terminator at the end) automatically. superfx - Guess three times.
-  Label/macro/etc syntax is the same across architectures; however, mixing labels created in different architectures will give odd results, and macro mixing makes little sense.
 - math: Changes how the math parser works.
 It takes two arguments: First, it wants a setting name (valid settings are "pri" and "round"), then it wants "on" or "off" depending on whether you want it on or off. pri tells it to apply prioritization rules (exponentiation comes before